OpenObservability/OpenMetrics/OpenMetrics.md

 # Data Model

 This section MUST be read together with the ABNF section.
-In case of disagreements between the two, the  ABNF’s restrictions MUST take precedence.
+In case of disagreements between the two, the  ABNF's restrictions MUST take precedence.
 This reduces repetition as the text wire format MUST be supported.

 ## Data Types

 ### Values

 Metric values in OpenMetrics MUST be either floating points or integers.
 Note that ingestors of the format MAY only support float64.
 The non-real values NaN, +Inf and -Inf MUST be supported.
-NaN MUST NOT be considered a missing value, but it MAY be used to signal division by zero.
+NaN MUST NOT be considered a missing value, but it MAY be used to signal a division by zero.

 #### Booleans